lkrych/encylopedia_lelandica/notes/software_defined_networks/1_intro.md

 These protocol are sufficiently complex to use general purpose microprocessors and accompanying software in the control plane, whereas the **data plane logic can be crafted entirely in silicon**.

-Network administrators configure and monitor the switch through the management plane, which in turn extracts information or modifies data int he control and data planes as appropriate.
+Network administrators configure and monitor the switch through the management plane, which in turn extracts information or modifies data in the control and data planes as appropriate.

+### Software-based Routing and Bridging

+Back in the good ol' days most routers were just general purpose Unix computers running software that inspected a packet that arrived on one interface and looked up the destination IP address in some efficiently searched data type like a tree or a hash.
+This data structure was called the **routing table**.
+Based on the entry found in the routing table, the packet would be transmitted on the indicated outbound interface.

+Demand for increased speed led to improvements in media speed, which in turn made it necessary to increase the speed of the router and bridge platforms.
+This led to the development of hardware lookup.

+### Hardware Look-up Forwarding Tables